 17 May 1945 - June 1946

 people Sir William Slim

-What's important to note is that the British Labour government's decision in 1946 to quit Burma was taken not so much because of what was happening in Burma itself, but because (a) the Labour Party (elected in July 1945) was long opposed to colonialism and (b) the UK's extreme difficulty in managing the two main imperial crises of the time, in India and in Palestine, both spiralling out of control.
+It is important to note is that the British Labour government's decision to quit Burma was taken not so much because of what was happening in Burma itself, but because the Labour Party (elected in July 1945) had long been opposed to colonialism and also because of the UK's extreme difficulty in managing the two main imperial crises of the time, in India and in Palestine, which were both spiralling out of control.
 Burma was a sideshow and implementing the White Paper in Burma was not a priority.

 Acceptance of the White Paper may well have set Burma on the same course as Malaysia and Singapore, leading to the reestablishment of the UK companies and independence only in the late 1950s (for better or worse).
 It would also likely have led to a communist insurrection against the colonial authorities, drawing Burma into Cold War hostilities.
 We can only speculate what may then have been the course of relations between "Burma proper" and the "Scheduled Areas" (the Shan and Karenni states, the Chin, Karen and Kachin hills).